-- 1 sweet potato or yam
+- 1 sweet potato or yam (or small butternut squash)

 - 10 cremini mushrooms

-- 3/4 cup green or brown lentils
+- 1 cup green or brown lentils dry

-For the Pesto
+For the Dressing

-- After 40 minutes has past check the vegetables and make sure they are done, The root vegetables should be golden on the outside and tender when pricked with a fork.
+- After 40 minutes has passed check the vegetables and make sure they are done.
+The vegetables should be golden on the outside and tender when pricked with a fork.

 - To assemble the dish, evenly distribute the lentils into 4 bowls.
 Top with a variety of the baked vegetables, top with the dressing and sliced almonds.